ulysses-ck/ts-node-playground/README.md

 # generate dist directory with transpiled js
 pnpm build

-# remove dist directory in windows
+# remove files into dist and preserving directory for windows
 pnpm clean-win

-# remove dist directory in linux
+# remove files into dist and preserving directory in linux
 pnpm clean

-# init dev server
+# init playground
 pnpm dev

 # linting code with eslint